guilhermesena1/guilhermesena1.github.io/_posts/2022-07-22-wavefront-pt-1.md

 reaching point when we are allowed $d'$ edits.
 When $d' = d$, we reach the endpoint $(m, n)$ and stop.

-# An short implementation of the algorithm
+# A short implementation of the algorithm

 Here is a C++ program that computes the edit distance between two strings passed on two lines of STDIN.
 The `edit_distance` function